domalouf/BlackjackProject/BlackJackProject/Resources/README.txt

 Controller has a reference to model.
 The model object is contained in the controller
 It is simple before a connection to a server is required.
+Ivokes methods in the view using events

 In English:
 Model - doesn't see or touch view and controller
-View - View only sees model, can use controller Controller - handles input, updates model and view
+View - View only sees model, can use controller (owns controller) Controller - handles input, updates model and view

 Helpful Link about MVC - https://www.cs.cornell.edu/courses/cs2112/2020fa/recitations/08patterns/Recitation8.pdf

 TODO:
-make basic view that can take in what cards are in play and give player the correct move to make (DONE) give player ability to hit until 21

-have different tools in different windows, so not all crammed in the same designer different tools like deal cards or get basic strategy
+make playing one complete hand possible finish dealHand function in controller